fjantunen/sev1/index.md

 - **Confluence Page**: structured, versioned, good for longer-running events

 The landing page should contain:
-- Summary of the incident (what’s known, what’s being worked on)
+- Summary of the incident (what's known, what's being worked on)
 - Current severity
 - IC and workstream leads
 - Links to active Slack threads
 - Timeline of major updates and decisions
 - Open questions and blockers

 Drop this link early and often.
-Anyone asking “What’s going on?” gets pointed here first.
+Anyone asking “What's going on?” gets pointed here first.

 #### Slack Discipline